 - Foreign Address

 - Mobile Number

 Tick the checkbox corresponding to the data to be edited.

-Enter the required information.
+Step 3: Enter the information that you want to change or add.
 For example, if you want to change your mailing address, you enter the following information:

 - Room/Floor/Unit No. and Building Name

 Click NEXT to proceed to the next step or CLEAR to clear all fields and start all over again.

 Step 4: Review your submitted information to ensure correctness and accuracy.